ldlsegovia/organizer/README.md

 #### Source

 This method takes a block containing a denormalized collection.
 The block's content will be executed later.
 So, you can pass anything that produces a collection.
+More specifically, you can pass anything that implements the `each` method.
+Each item inside collection must respond to `to_h` method.
+This gem implements `to_h` on `ActiveRecord::Base` class.
+So, you can work with Active Record models without to do nothing special.

 > Remember: this is the only mandatory method.
 All actions will be executed over the collection passed here.